Guerra24/LRReader/README.md

 For stable check the [Releases page](https://github.com/Guerra24/LRReader/releases)

-For nightly check the [Actions page](https://github.com/Guerra24/LRReader/actions?query=workflow:"Continuous+Delivery")

 Unzip and right click `Install App.ps1` > Run with powershell<br>
 This will add the self-signed certificate and install the app.

+For nightly check the [Nightly page](https://s3.guerra24.net/projects/lrr/nightly/index.html)

+Nightly is testing the AppInstaller format and uses auto-updates, if testing goes right it will replace the Install script.
+You will need to install the cert first, [instructions here](https://github.com/Guerra24/LRReader/wiki/Certificate).

 If you're using a local-hosted instance (e.g. LANraragi on Windows), you will need to run this command:<br>
 `CheckNetIsolation loopbackexempt -a -n=Guerra24.LRReader_3fr0p4qst6948`<br>